 Regardless of how you came upon the idea of homesteading, and if you’re still in the research phase, I hope you won’t be completely shocked if I tell you it isn’t as simple as buying a piece of land, planting some spinach, buying a few chickens, and living happily ever after.
 It’s so much more than this!

-Here are 4 more things you should know before you start.
+Here are a few helpful tips to know know before you start.

 Becoming a homesteader may not be something you can start immediately.
 Perhaps you’re still fine-tuning your plans before you transition into homesteading full time.
 Perhaps you only plan to start homesteading in the future, for example when you have kids, or when you retire.
 In all cases, to buy a piece of land, even to buy land in Texas, is not what will make you a homesteader.
 As they say, practice makes perfect.
 You can start today by doing research.
 You can start growing vegetables in your garden.
 You can find other homesteaders and offer your labor in exchange for asking questions, building experience, and learning from them.

 Once you have bought a piece of land, it will still take years to become a homesteader.
 No matter how much researching or practicing you did to prepare, you will still have a lifetime of learning ahead of you.
 Things will take time, things will be hard, and things will go wrong.
 You may avoid a whole lot of frustration if you take the long view and realize that success isn’t a single event.
 Success as a homesteader is about attaining the simple lifestyle you dreamed of and achieving your goals.